As you already know, the verb estar means “to be situated”, and is used to indicate the place where an object is.

 Ejercicio 2

-Give negative answers to the questions
+Give negative answers to these questions

-¿Estás alegre? — No, no estoy alegre, estoy triste
+¿Estás alegre? — No, no estoy alegre.
+Estoy triste

 1. ¿Está Silvia enferma? — …